 Karen Switkowski, PhD, MPH, is a Research Scientist in the Department of Population Medicine at Harvard Medical School and Harvard Pilgrim Health Care Institute.
 Her background is in nutrition science and epidemiology, and she is primarily interested in researching associations of early-life nutrition, including maternal diet and nutritional status during pregnancy, with child health outcomes.
-Dr. Switkowski works in the Obesity Prevention Program and mainly on Project Viva, a longitudinal study of mother-child pairs.
+Dr. Switkowski works in the Division of Chronic Disease Research Across the Lifecourse (CoRAL) and mainly on Project Viva, a longitudinal study of mother-child pairs.
 She also coordinates Project Viva’s participation in the Environmental influences on Child Health Outcomes (ECHO) Program.
 She was the Project Viva Project Manager from 2012-2016, and before coming to DPM, she worked as an Epidemiologist at the Tufts Clinical and Translational Science Institute.

 Dr. Switkowski received her PhD in Nutritional Epidemiology and MS in Biochemical and Molecular Nutrition from the Tufts Friedman School of Nutrition Science and Policy, as well as an MPH in Epidemiology and Biostatistics from the Tufts School of Medicine, Public Health and Professional Degree Programs.